High Street and Bell Road,

-No one has favorited this theater
+1 person favorited this theater

 Up a passage from the lower end of the High Street, the Queens Picture Theatre was converted from a brewery and followed the Drill Hall and Empire Cinema as the towns third cinema.
 Opened on 21st February 1912, the manager later claimed it was the first to use a mirror type of arc lamp.
 A three piece orchestra was provided initially.

 A month of renovation by Watchester Cinemas took place 56 years later in 1968.
-After the Classic Cinemas chasin took over the nearby Odeon, films were dropped here in 1973, but a theatre failed to attract audiences.
+After the Classic Cinemas chain took over the nearby Odeon, films were dropped here in 1973, but a theatre failed to attract audiences.
 Ray Sutton from Sheerness hoped to re-open for films, counting on the Classic going over to just a bingo club, but a covenant prevented the re-opening in 1978.

 Various nightclubs and a disco took possession from 1980-84, but rowdyism and two fires sealed the building’s fate.
 It was demolished and a car park is all that remains.
-More details are in John Clancy’s book Long-gone cinemas of Swale (2003).
+More details are in John Clancy’s book “Long-gone Cinemas of Swale”(2003).

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.